-Permit requirement of activities subject to a notification
+Permit requirement of activities subject to notification

-The activities subject to a notification specified in Annex 4 require an environmental permit if:
+The activities subject to notification specified in Annex 4 require an environmental permit if:

-- 1) the activity is part of the operations of an installation covered by the directive; - 2) the activity may cause the consequences referred to in section 27, subsection 2; - 3) a permit is required for the activity under section 28. - 4) an assessment procedure is applied to the activities on the basis of section 3, subsection 2, of the Act on the Assessment Procedure of Environmental Impacts (252/2017).
+- 1) the activity is part of the operations of an installation covered by the directive; - 2) the activity may cause the consequences referred to in section 27, subsection 2; - 3) a permit is required for the activity under section 28;

+4) an assessment procedure is applied to the activities on the basis of section 3, subsection 2, of the Act on the Assessment Procedure of Environmental Impacts (252/2017).

-If an environmental permit is required for the activities under subsection 1, paragraph 2 or 3, the environmental permit shall be handled by the authority to the competence of which the handling of a notification of activities falls under section 115a.
-If an environmental permit is required for the activities under subsection 1, paragraph 1 or 4, the environmental permit shall be handled by the State environmental permit authority.
+If an environmental permit is required for the activities under subsection 1, paragraph 2 or 3, the environmental permit shall be processed by the authority to the competence of which the processing of the notification of activities falls under section 115a.
+However, if a permit is required on the grounds of section 27, subsection 2, paragraph 1, the authority processing the matter is the state environmental permit authority.
+If an environmental permit is required for the activities under subsection 1, paragraph 1 or 4 of this section, the environmental permit shall be processed by the State environmental permit authority.

-A permit authority shall forward a permit application, which has to be handled in the procedure for activities subject to a notification and is submitted to it, to the competent authority.
+A permit authority shall forward to the competent authority a permit application submitted to it which is to be processed in the procedure for activities subject to notification.